guikarai/PE-LinuxONE/index.md

      AES CMAC |         0              0 |         0             0
       AES XTS |         0              0 |         0             0
 ```
+**Note:** As you can see, there is already some crypto offload regarding DRBG-SHA-512.
+That is a good start ;D
+**Note 2:** For your information, DRBG stands for Deterministic Random Bits Generator.
+It is an algorithm for generating a sequence of numbers whose properties approximate the properties of sequences of random numbers.

 Your hands-on LAB environment is now properly setup!